 Same sex couples

-For the over fifteen years we have helped gay men and lesbian women become parents and we’re proud to have created hundreds of happy families.
+For over seventeen years we have helped gay men and lesbian women become parents and we’re proud to have created hundreds of happy families.

 Many lesbian women choose to take part in our Egg Sharing scheme.
-A patient receiving treatment with us will anonymously donate half of her collected eggs to another woman, in return for free IVF treatment.
-Besides the financial benefits from the scheme, many couples being similarly affected in that they too require assistance in conceiving through IVF, are just glad to help another couple in need, at the same time.
+This is when a patient receiving treatment with us can decide to anonymously donate half of her collected eggs to another woman, in return for fully funded IVF treatment.
+Because many couples require donation to help them to conceive through IVF, they are often happy to help another couple in need and, at the same time help themselves financially with their own treatment.
 There is a legal requirement by the HFEA that egg donors must be over 18 and under 36 years of age.

 One of the most popular ways in which we help lesbian women become parents is through Partner Donation: where one partner donates her eggs so that the other partner can carry the embryo.
 Under these circumstances, both women partners become directly involved in the creation of their child.
 Partner Donation can be either self-funded or as part of our Egg Share programme.
 You can choose a sperm donor either from our in-house sperm bank or we can import sperm from other banks.

 There are a number of ways that gay men can become fathers, usually by one partner donating his sperm to create their baby.
 Surrogacy treatment has become increasingly popular for gay fathers.
 This can involve using the surrogate’s own eggs or by using donated eggs.

 Please be aware that as a regulated fertility clinic we cannot help you find a surrogate, but we can support you every step of the treatment journey.
 There are many legal issues to consider, and you can read more on our Surrogacy page.